 The indicators can be more subtle, insidious and perverse.
-For example, Jose that catatonic patient from Dr. Daitz’s story, more than likely his addiction was a product of trauma and spiritual influence.
-It was this addiction which had separated him from his family and made him into a thief, a much more destructive effect than sitting still in a lotus position.
-I am sure that among all those patients that visited the halls of the hospital were those that had become aware that someone else dwelt close to their souls and mind, much like the “Dark Traveler” the psychopathic character Dexter Morgan refers to in the popular TV series as the source for his horrific urges.
+For example, Jose that catatonic patient from Dr. Daitz’s story, more than likely his addiction was a product of trauma combined with negative spiritual influence.
+This addiction possibly separated him from his family and made him into a thief, a much more destructive effect than sitting still in a lotus position.
+Surely among all those patients that visited the halls of the hospital were those that became aware that something else dwelt close to their souls and mind, much like the “dark passenger” the psychopathic character Dexter Morgan refers to in the popular TV series Dexter, as the source for his horrific urges.

 March 1, 1974, Sarasota Herald-Tribune / AP, page 3-B, Exorcism Daily Occurrence at Miami’s Jackson Hospital,

 Chasmar, J. (2013, June 20).
 Exorcism-gone-awry lands Wyoming woman in hospital.
 Washington Times.
-Retrieved from http://www.washingtontimes.com/news/2013/jun/20/exorcism-gone-awry-lands-wyoming-woman-hospital
+Retrieved from www.washingtontimes.com/news/2013/jun/20/exorcism-gone-awry-lands-wyoming-woman-hospital

 Daitz, B. (2013, Sept 25).
 A modern exorcism.
 The Atlantic.
-Retrieved from http://www.theatlantic.com/health/archive/2013/09/a-modern-exorcism/279958
+Retrieved from www.theatlantic.com/health/archive/2013/09/a-modern-exorcism/279958